Alfred Adler: Spirituality, ecology and community

-Adler died suddenly in Aberdeen, Scotland, in May 1937, during a three-week visit to the University of Aberdeen.
-While walking down the street, he was seen to collapse and lie motionless on the pavement.
-As a man ran over to him and loosened his collar, Adler mumbled "Kurt", the name of his son, and died.
-The autopsy performed determined his death was caused by a degeneration of the heart muscle.
-His body was cremated at Warriston Crematorium in Edinburgh but the ashes were never reclaimed.
-In 2007, his ashes were rediscovered in a casket at Warriston Crematorium and returned to Vienna for burial in 2011.

 Use of Adler's work without attribution

-Much of Adler's theories have been absorbed into modern psychology without attribution.
-Psychohistorian Henri F. Ellenberger writes, "It would not be easy to find another author from which so much has been borrowed on all sides without acknowledgement than Alfred Adler."
+Much of Adler's theorizing has been absorbed into modern psychology without attribution.
+Psychology historian Henri F. Ellenberger writes, "It would not be easy to find another author from which so much has been borrowed on all sides without acknowledgement than Alfred Adler."
 Ellenberger posits several theories for "the discrepancy between greatness of achievement, massive rejection of person and work, and wide-scale, quiet plagiarism..."
 These include Adler's "imperfect" style of writing and demeanor, his "capacity to create a new obviousness," and his lack of a large and well organized following.